Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Practical considerations

 where \( H_d \in \mathbb{C}^{N_c \times N_t} \) is the true downlink channel matrix, and \( E \in \mathbb{C}^{N_c \times N_t} \) represents the estimation error.
 Each entry of \( E \) is modeled as a zero-mean complex Gaussian random variable, with variance determined by the channel-to-noise ratio (CNR).
 This additive error model is commonly used to model the uncertainty inherent in practical CSI acquisition~\cite{xu2022deep}.

-In~\figref{fig:imperfect_che}, we observe that RD-JSCC trained under the perfect CSI assumption suffers a substantial performance drop when exposed to severe channel estimation errors, particularly at a CNR of $0$~dB.
-However, by incorporating channel estimation error directly into the training pipeline, RD-JSCC learns to operate robustly under imperfect CSI conditions, recovering most of the performance degradation.
+In~\figref{fig:imperfect_che}, we observe that RD-JSCC trained using error-free CSI under the perfect CSI assumption suffers a substantial performance drop when exposed to severe channel estimation errors, particularly at a CNR of $0$~dB.
+However, by incorporating channel estimation error directly into the training pipeline, RD-JSCC learns to operate robustly under imperfect CSI, recovering most of the performance loss.